acli/supercollider-book/chapters/preamble/medium-and-form.md

 ```

 In a musical piece, any tone can, in principle, follow or can be combined with any other tone except the form of the music piece "decides" otherwise.
-Importantly, music functions as communication only for those who can recognize (and inform each other about) the difference between medium and form; only those who can hear the uncoupled space within the played music; only those who listen and recognize that, through its tonality, the music makes much more sounds possible than normally expected but it is disciplined by the form.
+Importantly, music functions as communication only for those who can recognize (and inform each other about) the difference between medium and form; only those who can hear the uncoupled space within the played music; only those who listen and recognize that, through its tonality, the music makes much more sounds possible than is normally expected but it is disciplined by the form.

 >Art establishes rules of inclusion that serves the difference of medium and form as medium. -- Niklas Luhmann